A Healthy Diet for Healthy Teeth

 Our final and most important tip is to stick with water when choosing beverages.
 Alternatives to water, such as juice, sports beverages and sodas, can be terrible for your teeth and cause unnecessary decay.
 Drinking water is the best option because it is calorie free and does no harm to your teeth or body.

 Keeping your child’s teeth clean and healthy doesn’t have to involve a lot of work.
 Keep it simple by making sure they stick to a good diet with food that will strengthen and be good for their teeth and their whole body.
 Don’t forget to brush with them twice a day and floss once!
-And remember, if you have any questions about your child’s diet or brushing habits, feel free to call [PRACTICE] at Louisville Office Phone Number 502-231-1418 today.
+And remember, if you have any questions about your child’s diet or brushing habits, feel free to call [PRACTICE] at Great Grins For Kids Phone Number 502-231-1418 today.